UPB-FILS-MA/upb-fils-ma.github.io/docs/project.md

 ## F.A.Q
 **Q:** Can I use another programming language, not Rust?

-**A:** No, the main focus of the project is to learn to work with microprocessors using Rust.
+**A:** No, the main focus of the project is to learn to work with microcontrollers using Rust.

 **Q:** What if the PCB comes after the hardware milestone?